samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 // Single line comment.
 ```

-You _cannot_ put comments on lines containing nodes however.
+You _cannot_ put comments on lines containing nodes however, and comments must be indented the same
+amount of indentations as the nodes they are commenting, implying the nodes below them.

 ## Lambda expressions